Polar Bear Plunge Day (January 1)

 Who Invented It?

-The origins of the quirky holiday are a bit of a mystery, but the earliest recorded events date back over a century.
+The origins are a bit of a mystery, but the earliest recorded events date back over a century.

 The first official plunge in the United States was in Boston, Massachusetts, in 1902, organized by a group of hardy swimmers eager to prove their endurance.